Rowanas/IMS/README.md

 ### Prerequisites

 You will require SQL Workbench to visualise the information in my sql-schema and sql-data files, though you can open these in your preferred IDE if you prefer.
-For testing, Maven will be required.
+For testing, Maven will be required. gitBash required to build in bash or console.

+### Building

+To build my code, you should be able to enter the IMS-Starter project, and open a gitBash terminal.
+Type in "mvn clean package" to build a new fatjar, and run with only the commands "java -jar ims-0.0.1-jar-with-dependencies".
+This will open my java executable in a console for you to interact with.
+All methods function, and all options are supported by robust user-error capture and return.

 ## Running the tests